HidKim/K2IE/README.md

 - `a`: *float* <br>
   >The amplitude hyper-parameter for shift-invariant kernel function, or the regularlization hyper-parameter '\gamma' in ICML2025 paper.
 - `b`:  *ndarray of shape (dim_region,)*  <br>
   >The scale hyper-parameter for shift-invariant kernel function.
-If a scalar value is provided as input, it will be converted into a vector with identical elements.
+If a scalar value is provided, the shift-invariant kernel will be regarded as being isotropic.
 - **Return**: *float* <br>
   >The execution time.